cjoakim/evsecrets-js/README.md

 ### Optional CLI flag arguments

-The **--verbose** command-line arg can be used to produce additional output for your understanding and debugging purposes.
+The **--verbose** command-line arg can be used to produce additional output for your understanding of exactly which files are included and excluded in the scanning process.

 The **--tmp-file-outputs** command-line arg can be used to write json files to the **tmp** directory within the current directory.